Sann5/IML_projects/task_2/subThu18h/task_2/submission/README.md

 In the file `main.ipynb` there is also included a k-fold cross-validation analysis to evaluate the performance of our data preprocessing, classifiers and the regressor.

-### 4. Previous attempt of subtask1
+## Previous attempt of subtask 1

-In the code folder, there is also the file  `previous_attempt_subtask1.ipynb` where we show a previous attempt for subtask1 where we used a Support Vector Machine as a classifier.
-However, the obtained F1_score for the SVM were lower than the F1_score obtained using the HBGC in the `main.ipynb` file.
+We also include the code for a different method we tried to solve the subtask 1 using Binary Relevance (`code/previous_attempt_subtask1.ipynb`).
+The performance was comparable to the one of our final attempt using histogram based gradient boost clasifier, but the later was 0.003 times faster.